sitrox/schemacop/README_V3.md

 Type: `:any_of`\
 DSL: `any_of`

-Similar to the AllOf node, you can specify multiple schemas, for which the given value needs to validate against at least one of the schemas.
+Similar to the `all_of` node, you can specify multiple schemas, for which the given value needs to validate against at least one of the schemas.

 For example, your value needs to be either a string which is at least 2